 June 10, 2019 § Leave a comment

 I was born in Thailand. when I was young, my grandma like to take me to Wat Pho; the famous Thai temple that teach massage and also have massage service.
 My grandma had massage and she told me to sit and watch how they massage and when I go home I can work for her.

-I did not like it at the time because I was too young about 5 and my grandma was too big.
+I did not like it at the time because I was too young about 5 may be and my grandma was too big.

-Every day I have to work on my grandma for many years.
+Every day I have to massage my grandma for many years.

-I have to thank her for that.
-So massage is in my nature.
+Now, I have to thanks her for that.

 So..I when am in US I went to massage school in Illinois 2012 “Clinical massage therapy”

 I want to share my knowledge of my Massage experience in Asian style and western combination included my Buddhist study.
 Let’s say that I will share anything I know and may be benefit to you.